FreeLanguageTools/vocabsieve/README.md

 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.

 ## Donations
 If you appreciate this tool, consider making a donation to the [Free Software Foundation](https://www.fsf.org/) or the [Electronic Frontier Foundation](https://www.eff.org/) to protect our digital future and defend our freedom.
+Do your part to refuse to pay for DRM'd content and devices.

 ## Credits
 The definitions provided by the program by default come from English Wiktionary, without which this program would never have been created.
 [LingvaTranslate](https://github.com/thedaviddelta/lingva-translate) is used to obtain Google Translate results.
 Fоrvо scraping code is inspired by this [repository](https://github.com/Rascalov/Anki-Simple-Forvo-Audio).
 Lemmatization capabilities come from [simplemma](https://github.com/adbar/simplemma) and [pymorphy3](https://github.com/kmike/pymorphy3).